Blogs

 Best Cyclades islands to visit in winter: Andros, Tinos, Kea.

-The Cyclades in spring
+The Cyclades in Spring

 Spring comes early to the Cyclades.
 The water starts warming around late March, with temperature averages going from about 16 C to 22 C between then and May (again, that's in Santorini, so expect it to be a touch chillier in northern isles like Andros).
 Rains really drop away by late spring, to the point where you can expect an average of three days of rain in 30.
 The best part?
 Crowds haven't really cottoned on yet, so beach hunters and hikers will find sands and trails pretty empty.